 Minimizes Urinary Tract Infections

-This measures the percentage of long-term care patients who have sustained urinary tract infections.
-UTI's could be a sign of a facility with lower levels of hygiene.
-However, this datapoint may be skewed for some facilities due to inconsistent reporting standards for these infections.
+This gauges the percent of long-term patients who have experienced urinary tract infections.
+UTI's may be an indication of a nursing home with worse hygiene protocols.
+However, this datapoint can also be misleading for certain facilities due to varying reporting standards for urinary tract infections.

 Appropriately Uses Anti-Psychotic Medication